 Ayn Rand, author of The Fountainhead and Atlas Shrugged, is the most original thinker of our time, and talk radio is today’s liveliest intellectual forum.
 Leonard Peikoff, Ayn Rand’s close associate for 30 years, brought her philosophy of reason, egoism, and laissez-faire capitalism to the airwaves from 1995 through 1999.

-All of Leonard Peikoff’s past radio shows are available on tape from the
+Some of Leonard Peikoff’s past radio shows may be available from the

 Why Ancient Greece is My Favorite Civilization